 Feedback and Control Systems

-LIGO is one of the most sophisticated, complex, and precise scientific instruments ever built.
-The interferometers contain the purest, most stable lasers on Earth, precisely machined and polished mirrors, the second-largest ultra-pure vacuum system in the world, complex, multi-stage pendulum systems connected by glass fibers a mere 0.4 mm thick, and countless other parts, each of which is essential to LIGO's success.
+The U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory (NSF LIGO) is one of the most sophisticated, complex, and precise scientific instruments ever built.
+The interferometers contain the purest, most stable lasers on Earth, precisely machined and polished mirrors, the second-largest ultra-pure vacuum system in the world, complex, multi-stage pendulum systems connected by glass fibers a mere 0.4 millimeters thick, and countless other parts, each of which is essential to NSF LIGO's success.
 The immensity, stability, and yet fragility of LIGO cannot be overstated.

 All of LIGO’s components must be kept in perfect stillness and alignment in order to function optimally and detect gravitational waves.
 Despite the sophistication of LIGO’s construction and design, the biggest challenge and threat to LIGO’s success comes from environmental factors that human beings simply cannot control.
 Earthquakes, weather, tides, even traffic on nearby roads can all affect LIGO’s ability to detect a gravitational wave.